bagdeabhishek/bagdeabhishek.github.io/musings/personalized-photo-selection-with-vlms/index.md

 A practical photo-selection system has to answer three questions at once:
 - Which images are obviously bad and should be filtered out?
 - Which images are redundant variants of the same moment?
-- Among the remaining candidates, which ones best match this particular user's taste?
+- Among the remaining candidates, which ones best match this particular user’s taste?

-This is why a one-shot "aesthetic model" is usually the wrong mental model.
+This is why a one-shot “aesthetic model” is usually the wrong mental model.
 Most value comes from pipeline design and feedback loops, not from a single score.

 ### Pipeline mental model
 The strongest pipeline is: